Comprehensive-Minecraft-Archive-Network/blog/README.md

 You must have push access.
 All blog posts are written in Markdown.
 To write a blog post, use the following instructions.

 1: Create a file in the _posts folder.
-The filename MUST be using the format "YYYY-MM-DD-CAPTION.md" (CAPTION should use hyphons (-) instead of a space)
+The filename MUST be using the format "YYYY-MM-DD-POST-SLUG.md" (POST-SLUG should use hyphons (-) instead of a space)

 2: Write the following Markdown into the file:
 ```markdown